65C-16.002: Adoptive Family Selection

 (b) In situations where consideration is being given to separating siblings, the adoption unit must staff the case as a team.
 The team must consider the emotional ties existing between and among the siblings and the degree of harm which each child is likely to experience as a result of separation.
 The positives and negatives of keeping the children together must be thoroughly explored, and at least one member of the team must be assigned the role of defending the position of placing the children together.
 In particularly difficult cases, professionals who have expertise in this area can be consulted.

 (e) Sometimes the department may take into custody a child who is a sibling to previously adopted children.
-The department shall advise the adoptive parents of this occurrence.
+The department or community based care or sub-contractor staff shall advise the adoptive parents of this occurrence.
 If this child becomes available for adoption, the adoptive parents of the previously placed sibling shall be given an opportunity to apply to adopt this child.
 The application of these adoptive parents will be given the same consideration as an application for adoption by a relative, as described above.

 (5) Occasionally a child whose parent’s parental rights have been terminated, for whom there is a plan for foster parent adoption, has relatives who indicate an interest in adopting after the termination process is completed.
 The following factors must be considered in making a decision that represents the best interest of the child in this situation.

 (a) Attachment.
 Consideration must be given to the quality and length of the attachment to the foster parent.
 The age of the child at placement and the current age must be considered in assessing attachment.
 The ease with which the child attached to the current family and any indications of attachment difficulty in the child’s history must be evaluated.
 The number of moves the child has experienced will be an important factor in determining the likelihood that the child will form a healthy attachment to the relative.